CLOSE

 For Grooms:

-• Breathable, lightweight suits like linen or wool blends that won’t restrict movement.
+• Opt for breathable, lightweight suits like linen or wool blends so you can move around easily.

 A couple in formal attire walking hand in hand on a grassy hillside with rocky mountains in the background.